hyperium/hyper/README.md

 [Tokio](https://tokio.rs) and [Futures](https://docs.rs/futures) crates.

 Be aware that hyper is still actively evolving towards 1.0, and is likely to experience breaking changes before stabilising.
+However, this mostly now around the instability of `Future` and `async`.
+The rest of the API is rather stable now.
+You can also see the
-You can also see the [issues in the upcoming milestones](https://github.com/hyperium/hyper/milestones).
+[issues in the upcoming milestones](https://github.com/hyperium/hyper/milestones).

 ## Contributing